Recommendations

 Felix sets off on a whimsical adventure to Japan, where he encounters a series of surreal cultural gags, strange customs, and imaginative transformations.

-The influence of Otto Messmer in Japanicky can be felt in the way modern Short films handle cinematic excellence.
+The influence of Otto Messmer in Japanicky can be felt in the way modern Animation films handle cinematic excellence.
 From the specific lighting choices to the pacing, this 1928 release set a high bar for atmospheric immersion.

 View Details